ve3wwg/stm32f103c8t6/README.md

         Google is your friend.

     1. If you didn't use a --recursive git clone, then you need to make sure that libopencm3 is fetched now.
-From the top level apply:
+From the top level apply one of:

+            $ git submodule update --init --recursive   # First time

-        git submodule update --recursive
+            $ git submodule update --recursive          # Subsequent

     2. Go into ./libopencm3 and type "make".
 This should build the static libraries that will be needed.
 Any issues there should